The glass dress looks better.

 It took me a few moments to realize that I appreciated this article in part because of its up-beat tone.
 Rather than lamenting problems and changes that affected the tower, this article went from here was a problem, here's what we did about it and what's more, the final result is better than what we started with.
 I wish more commentary shared this spirit of trying to see the opportunity in the world rather than just bemoaning all of its ills.
 This positive can-do attitude of combining the thoughts of potential critics with your own ideas is what leads to real progress.
 Thanks for the insightful piece.

+I always thought this was one of NYC's nicest buildings.
 I guess I just like oddball designs, like the old Pan Am building.

+Glowing screens without context, everywhere.
 Thank goodness for some sanity here, preserving a sense of solid material (or its absence) and a top-to-bottom coherence.
 What quaint virtues.